bugblasterX/Waldur-OpenSearch-Config/README.md

 - **logstash.yml**: Pipeline settings for Logstash.
 - **python_event_script.py**: Python script used to collect data from a Waldur API endpoint and forward it to Logstash.
 - **sample_data.json**: Sample data that can be adjusted and ingested into OpenSearch via Logstash.
+- - **Sigma Rules**: Sample Sigma rules that can be imported into OpenSearch.

 ### Prerequisites